Tylden family: American Tildens

 Plaque in Tenterden Town Hall Listing Mayors of Tenterden, Kent, England.

 Close up of Nathaniel Tilden's listing as mayor in 1622, brother Joseph Tilden as Mayor in 1623.

 The Tilden families of America descend from John Tilden, a clothier of Benenden, born around 1400.
-His descendant, Nathaniel Tilden, sailed with his family (his wife Lydia (nee Huckstep), seven children and seven servants) in March 1634 on the Hercules, from Sandwich, Kent to Massachusetts Bay Colony.
+His descendant, Nathaniel Tilden, sailed with his family (his wife Lydia (née Huckstep), seven children and seven servants) in March 1634 on the Hercules, from Sandwich, Kent to Massachusetts Bay Colony.
 Nathaniel Tilden, the first name on the passenger list of the Hercules, had been mayor of Tenterden in 1622 and his immediate family had held similarly official roles in Tenterden and the surrounding community.
 Nathaniel Tilden was chosen ruling elder of the first church of Scituate, Massachusetts within a year after his arrival.
 His name is recorded in the first conveyance of land recorded in Scituate in 1634: "of all that land which I have of Goodman Byrd lying within the fence at the north end of the third cliffe, unto the land of Nathaniel Tilden."

 The connection of the Tildens to the earliest days of settlement in New England are numerous.
 Nathaniel's brother Joseph, two years his junior, was one of the merchant adventurers of London who fitted out the Mayflower.
 Similarly Nathaniel Tilden's youngest son, Stephen married Hannah Little of Plymouth, Massachusetts, whose father had married the daughter of Richard Warren, a passenger on the Mayflower.